 With the government supporting value-based care through CMS, we can expect to see VBC models becoming more and more popular as time goes on.
 VBC promotes the further improvement of healthcare policies hence friendlier to patients rather than providers.
 Fee-for-service models may not be completely on their way out of the healthcare industry, but value-based care models are definitely pushing their way in.
 Most states government has already begun adopting value-based models, hence making these models more common and easier to navigate.

-- 48% respondents report that over three-quarters of their organization’s revenue comes from fee-for-service reimbursement
+- 48% of respondents report that over three-quarters of their organization’s revenue comes from fee-for-service reimbursement

-- 70% of physician practices report over 75% of their revenue comes fee-for-service reimbursement
+- 70% of physician practices report over 75% of their revenue comes from fee-for-service reimbursement

 The survey report suggests strategic alignment of incentives and a shared definition of value that will enable providers to feel more confident in adopting more complex models of care with varying levels of risk.
 Without better collaboration between payers and providers, value-based care will not succeed.